Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Customer IdThe unique identifier of the customer.
+Customer IDThe unique identifier for the customer.

 Expire Checkout Session

-Expire a Stripe Checkout Session
+Expire a Stripe Checkout session.

 InputCommentsDefault